A birational involution: Introduction

 \section{Introduction}

-Consider a complex algebraic $K3$ surface $S$ whose Picard group is generated by an ample line bundle $H$ such that $H^2=2t$ (a very general element of the $19$-dimensional moduli space of $2t$-polarized $K3$ surfaces).
+Consider a complex algebraic $K3$ surface $S$ whose Picard group is generated by an ample line bundle $\mathcal{H}$ such that $\mathcal{H}^2=2t$ (a very general element of the $19$-dimensional moduli space of $2t$-polarized $K3$ surfaces).
 A classification of the group of biregular automorphisms of the punctual Hilbert scheme $S^{[n]}:= Hilb^n(S)$ has been given by Boissière, An.
 Cattaneo, Nieper-Wi\ss kirchen and Sarti \cite{bcns} for $n= 2$, and by Al. Cattaneo for all $n\ge 3$ \cite{cattaneo}.
-In particular $Aut(S^{[n]})$ is either trivial or generated by an involution which is non-symplectic.
-More recently, extended lattice theoretic considerations allowed Al. Cattaneo and the first author to decide whether $S^{[n]}$ admits non trivial birational endomorphisms \cite{beri}.
-When it does, there exists a unique such endomorphism, a birational involution that may be symplectic or non symplectic.
+In particular, $Aut(S^{[n]})$ is either trivial or generated by an involution which is non-symplectic for $t\geq 2$.
+More recently, extended lattice theoretic considerations allowed Al. Cattaneo and the first author to decide whether $S^{[n]}$ admits non-trivial birational automorphisms \cite[Theorem 1.1]{beri}, symplectic or not.
+When it does, there exists a unique such automorphism, a birational involution that may be symplectic or non symplectic.
 The precise result is the following: